andreiluca/andreiluca.github.io/_posts/2015-6-13-ubuntu-backup-error.md

 ---
 layout: post
-title: Ubuntu backup error notice
+title: Ubuntu Backup error notice
 ---

 I wanted to try the Ubuntu backup feature and got the following error, although the backup was completed.